AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/account-management.md

 role: Admin
 ---

-# Manage New Relic account
+# New Relic account management

 When Adobe provisions your cloud infrastructure project, the License Owner receives an email from New Relic with credentials and instructions for accessing the New Relic account.
 If you did not receive the email, use the License Owner email address to reset the New Relic password.